 Aside from receiving a digital badge for a successful completion of the micro-credential, there is no additional recognition or compensation for your time, effort, and potential successful completion of this micro-credential by your district, education agencies, Digital Promise, or Future Ready.
 This is self-paced, self-directed, and self-owned professional learning!
 Micro-credentials are an emerging professional learning innovation and one of the goals of this first micro-credential is to better understand how Future Ready Librarians can further support professional learning for you and your peers across the country.

 Nothing.
 But you are welcome to reflect on the feedback you receive, revise and resubmit for reassessment.
+Resubmissions are free as part of the initial assessment fee.
 You are also not required to submit artifacts for assessment.
 With self-paced professional learning, you are in the driver’s seat.
 If you don’t get the work done, that’s okay.
-But as part of this Fall 2019 cohort, if you do not submit by the deadline, you may be charged for the assessment.

 As with all micro-credentials, some participants may not meet the rubric criteria.
 One of the goals of the micro-credential is to embrace a growth mindset and engage in an ongoing process of reflection and professional improvement.
 Because the micro-credential incorporates activities that are authentically connected to your practice, your thinking and effort will have value whether or not your ‘pass’ the micro-credential.